 Instead of scheduling social activities around food, schedule them around an activity instead.
 Have a game night or go for a walk with friends.
 Don’t catch up with your friends over alcoholic beverages, greasy appetizers, and waist expanding desserts.
 There are plenty of activities that you can do instead that will not only allow you to bond with friends but you may even burn a few extra calories at the same time.

 Monitor Your Pace.

 Don’t get caught up in the eating frenzy, subconsciously matching others bite for bite.
 Prevent gorging by filling up a little beforehand, states trainer Mark Verstegen, director of performance for the NFL Players Association and founder of the website Core Performance.
 “Make sure you arrive hydrated and have a small snack like a handful of almonds, or a banana with peanut butter, so you aren’t as hungry,” he says.
-Be weary of alcoholic cocktails that pack a lot of calories in a little glass.
-If you’re at the bar, slip slowly or grab a glass of water.
-Don’t let your friends catch you empty handed or they’ll be more likely to order a round for you.
+Be wary of alcoholic cocktails that pack a lot of calories in a little glass.
+If you’re at the bar, sip slowly or grab a glass of water.
+Don’t let your friends catch you empty-handed or they’ll be more likely to order around for you.

 Sure, your friends just want you to join in on the fun but don’t let them derail all your weight loss achievements in a single night of indulgence.
 Stick to these tips and tricks and you’re sure to continue on with your success.